berbix/berbix-ruby/README.md

 Supported options:

 - `api_secret` (required) - The API secret that can be found in your Berbix Dashboard.
-- `api_host` - Which API server the client uses, defaults to `https://api.berbix.com`.
 - `http_client` - An optional override for the default HTTP client.

 ##### `create_transaction(options: object): Tokens`